demelere/Robotic-arm-automation/README.md

 #### 10/30/22
 In the interests of time, I ignored potential real-world constraints/collisions with the x-axis surface.
 To do:
-* My next step would be refactor this by finding an intermediate pose/approach from above frame_pick.
+* My next step would be to refactor this by finding a safe intermediate pose/approach from above frame_pick.
+This may involve defining another reference frame called ‘table’.
+* Another approach would be to constrain the joints for the space we’re not using.
+This would help with safety, and would speed up collision checking by reducing the amount of detail and triangles in the 3D models.
+* Another approach would be to add larger offsets
+* If it's possible, I would also look into moving the robot base